IMAGINARY/imaginary-web-phantom/README.md

 directory.
 Subsequent executions will compare these screenshots with the new ones and inform of any differences.
 Failed comparisons are stored in the `failures` directory.

+## Run only some tests

+You can run just one test case by specifying it through the CLI:

+    ./npm test -- --case=home